AYUSH Counselling 2025

 Process:

-• Register for AACCC-UG Counseling (Candidates from the 1st Round/2nd Round need not register again).
+• Register for AACCC-UG Counselling (Candidates from the 1st Round/2nd Round need not register again).

-• Pay the Counseling Fee (non-refundable Registration Fee and Security Money if not paid already).
+• Pay the Counselling Fee (non-refundable Registration Fee and Security Money if not paid already).

 • Fill in and lock your choices.